-You not only have the dazzling lights of the city, but you will also have an excellent view of the outdoor light and water show display Spectra.
+Not only will you have the dazzling lights of the city, you will also enjoy an excellent view of the outdoor light and water show display, Spectra.
 Be mesmerized by the beautiful symphony of music, water and light, with a cocktail in hand – perhaps a 58th St. Negroni ($25), with Gordon’s Gin, Amaro Montenegro and Dolin Dry Vermouth.
 The bar/restaurant/lounge also features classic Italian-American cuisine ranging from pizzas and pastas to grilled steaks.

 Lavo is at Level 57, Sands SkyPark, Hotel Tower 1, Marina Bay Sands, 10 Bayfront Avenue, tel: 6688 8591.

 For an escape from the hustle and bustle

 Mr Stork, nestled on Level 39 of the exquisite Andaz Singapore, is a tranquil rooftop bar set among tropical landscaping with cobbled pavements and ten teepee huts.
 The unobstructed 360-degree view of the city skyline and the heartlands is definitely a draw, so do try to come by in the late afternoon (they open at 5pm), before it gets busy, for a nice stroll.
 The sunset, we hear, is stunning.